 Sometimes I need just a little arm twisting to do things.

 I Skipped The Grandstanz Drive-Thru

 There is a drive-thru, but we head inside to share a burger and anything else that might be interesting.
-The inside isn’t large and probably seats about 20 folks, with the majority of the seats lining the windows with a counter.
+The inside isn’t large and probably seats about 20 folks, with most of the seats lining the windows with a counter.

-The order is simple with a Grilled Dawg with homemade slaw & chili and a pimento cheeseburger with fresh-cut fries.
+The order is simple: a Grilled Dawg with homemade slaw & chili and a pimento cheeseburger with fresh-cut fries.
 We agree to split everything, but Marcela ends up going heavy on the Dawg while I become enamored with the burger.

 The grilled dog comes with onions, brown mustard, homemade slaw, and chili.
 It’s a beautiful little ditty that tastes great.

 At first, I thought they had served me a plain burger.
-It comes partially wrapped and ready to eat.
+Instead, it comes partially wrapped and ready to eat.

-The burger itself tastes like all the great ones I’ve eaten in small towns where the locally sourced beef comes from somewhere nearby.
+The burger tastes like all the great ones I’ve eaten in small towns where the locally sourced beef comes from somewhere nearby.
 One last thing, the fresh cuts are a must-order.
-There is a chili and cheese version of the fries that must be out of this world.
+A chili and cheese version of the fries must be out of this world.